 Joanne Durham lives on the North Carolina coast, with the ocean as her backyard and muse.
 Her chapbook, On Shifting Shoals (Kelsay Books 2023) https://www.joannedurham.com/poetry-books, explores life in a small southern beach town.
 She has loved poetry since she devoured the pages of The Golden Treasury of Poetry as a child, but only began seriously writing and publishing it in 2018.
 Her poetry has won the Third Wednesday Annual Poetry Contest, the Mary Ruffin Poole Award, and Press 53’s Prime Number Summer Challenge.
-She was a finalist for the Lit/South Award, the Mary Blinn Award, Ruminate’s Broadside Prize, the NC Poetry Society’s Poet Laureate Award, the NC State Poetry Contest.
-A 2022 Pushcart nominee.
-Her poems have appeared or are forthcoming in numerous journals, including Poetry South, Poetry East, Dodging the Rain, Whale Road Review, CALYX, Chautauqua, Third Wednesday, Juniper, Gyroscope, Quartet, Yellow Arrow, Hole in the Head Review, Writers Resist, Evening Street Review, Rise-Up Review, and Yellow Arrow.
+She was a finalist for the Lit/South Award, the Mary Blinn Award, Ruminate’s Broadside Prize, the NC Poetry Society’s Poet Laureate Award, and the NC State Poetry Contest.
+A 2022 Pushcart nominee, her poems have appeared or are forthcoming in Poetry South, Poetry East, Dodging the Rain, Whale Road Review, Inflectionist Review, CALYX, Chautauqua, Third Wednesday, Juniper, Gyroscope, Quartet, Yellow Arrow, Hole in the Head Review, Writers Resist, Evening Street Review and many other journal and anthologies.
 When she’s not immersed in poetry, Joanne practices yoga, plays tennis, delights in her grandchildren, and works for a better world for them to grow up in.
 Contact her or learn more about her work through her website, https://www.joannedurham.com/.

 Joanne Durham’s To Drink from a Wider Bowl, winner 2021 Sinclair Poetry Prize